All Episodes

 I don't even like taking my cat down the street while we're on the subject.

-There's nothing worse for the old ego to sit there surrounded by all your books and nobody will get near you.
+There's nothing worse for the old ego than to sit there surrounded by all your books, and nobody will get near you.

 I know the experience all too well.

-The author's dream is to be surrounded by hundreds of copies of your book and you have this illusion that people will be climbing over each other and grabbing the last one.
+The author's dream is to be surrounded by hundreds of copies of your books, and you have this illusion that people will be climbing over each other to grab for the last one.

-I was at a table in a shopping mall one of the first times I did it surrounded by all those books and for a half hour no one would come near me until finally a small child did a test of what I was doing up there if I was really a writer.
+I sat at a table in a shopping mall one of the first times I did it, surrounded by all those books, and for a half hour no one would come near me until finally a small chocolate at what I was doing up there.

 I learned to bring somebody with me to talk to.

-Mind made that, well, this is going to be my only, the only time I'm ever doing it.
+Well, this is going to be my only time I'm ever doing it.

 All right, let's try one more quick call here for the bottom of the hour.